areeda/video-sorter/README.md

 This project is an attempt to facilitate preprocessing and sorting the image files into different directories.

-The directories we use are:
+The directories we use to sort incoming files are:
 - Good: probably will include part of it
 - Poor: contains something interesting enough to not delete it
 - Other: Something interesting but on the topic
 - Trash: To be deleted

 ## The workflow
+If the input movie recordings are

 ### preprocessing